Cornwall Council budget engagement 2014

 We have not taken this work lightly and we wanted as many people as possible to be involved in our budget discussions.
 We held public meetings during October in each of our community network areas.
-The meetings will provide you with an opportunity to hear about our budget challenges and discuss your needs and priorities.
+The meetings provided everyone with an opportunity to hear about our budget challenges and discuss their needs and priorities.
 We met with partners and local groups and organisations to hear their views as well.

 Easy Read: We have produced an Easy Read budget information leaflet for people with learning disabilities.